 - No high collars or bows at the neck

 - No white athletic shoes

 - No corsages or jewelry on the robe

-- Dark trousers, white shirts, tie is optional
+- Dark trousers, white shirts, tie is optional, breathable fabric

 - Dark Shoes and socks

-Please arrange to be on time for all graduation events.
-Students who arrive after the commencement processional has lined up will not be allowed to participate in the commencement ceremony.
-All graduates are expected to attend the entire ceremony, and to participate in both the processional and recessional.
+All graduates are expected to attend the entire ceremony and to participate in both the processional and recessional.
 All graduates shall remain seated for the entire ceremony.
 Our Commencement Marshals will strictly enforce this expectation.

+Wearing your cap, tassel and gown is a long standing tradition.
 Traditionally, the moving of the tassel at graduation is called, "turning the tassel" or "the turning of the tassel ceremony."
 It symbolizes one's transition from candidate to graduate.
-Standard protocol in the US dictates that the tassel be worn on the right side of one's mortarboard at commencement and then, during the ceremony the tassel is moved or turned to the left side.
-Teachers and administrators at commencement place their tassels on the left.
+Standard protocol in the US dictates that the tassel be worn on the right side of one's mortarboard at Commencement and then, during the ceremony the tassel is moved or turned to the left side.
+Teachers and administrators at Commencement place their tassels on the left.

-Graduates are to line up with their college based on their line-up number.
-The line-up number is assigned and given to the graduate during Commencement Countdown when you receive your cap and gown.
-The Faculty Marshals will lead the graduates of their respective college into the ceremony as directed by the Grand Marshall.
+Faculty Marshals and Graduates are to line up in the order of the Processional with their College.
+Your Faculty Marshals are identified by the flag of your College and their gold stoles.
+Once in their respective College's staging area, graduates are to line up based on their line-up number on the line-up card.
+The line-up number is assigned and given to the graduate during Commencement Countdown when they receive their cap and gown.
+The Faculty Marshals will lead the graduates of their respective College into the ceremony as directed by the Grand Marshal.

 Commencement begins with the academic procession.
 The audience is asked to rise and to remain standing as the procession enters the arena until the platform party has taken its place, the time for reflection has been allowed, and the hymns have been sung.